Do you have teacher candidates submitting edTPA portfolios?

 Different teacher education programs use different platforms to submit to edTPA.
-Figure out early what your platform is and how to use it.
-This will help you document your work along the way.
-You certainly don’t want to be learning your platform the night before your application is due.
+Help familiarize your candidates with your platform and how to use it.
+It will help them document their work along the way.
+You certainly don’t want your preservice teachers to be learning your platform the night before your application is due.
 No thank you.

 Student teachers have a lot to juggle during their field experience.
 It’s all too easy to lose a critical video or realize during the submission process that you’re short one artifact item.
-Film and collect as much data as possible throughout the year so this doesn’t happen to you.What’s your favorite piece of advice of edTPA advice?
+So encourage them to film and collect as much data as possible throughout the year so this doesn’t happen.What’s your favorite piece of advice of edTPA advice?
 Click To Tweet

-Pretty straightforward, I know, but it’s much easier to succeed at edTPA if you don’t procrastinate.
-Make sure you work out a schedule of what needs to get done and complete small pieces here and there.
+Pretty straightforward, we know, but it’s much easier to succeed at edTPA if teacher candidates don’t procrastinate.
+Make sure you instruct your candidates create a schedule of what needs to get done and complete small pieces here and there.
 Doing it all in two weeks?
 That is a nightmare best avoided.

 For more edTPA tips, check out How To Do edTPA The Easy Way, Not The Hard Way